awslabs/aws-customer-churn-pipeline/README.md

 <img src="images/feature_importance.png" alt="drawing" style="width:350px;"/>

-Explainability metrics show how each features affects customer churn.
+Explainability metrics show how each feature affects customer churn.
 Incorporating techniques like [SHAP](https://github.com/slundberg/shap), enables the ability to explain the model as a whole and, more importantly, the ability to look at how scores are determined on an individual customer basis.

 ### Step 5: SageMaker Step Save Model